-The beginning of his international performing career with recitals and as a soloist with orchestra has started after his first debut recital in Lodz, Poland (2007), which brought a huge appreciation of the audience and critics.
+The beginning of Denis’s international performing career with recitals and as a soloist with orchestra has started after his first debut recital in Lodz, Poland (2007), which brought a huge appreciation of the audience and critics.
 Denis also took part in the first and second International Arthur Rubinstein Piano Festivals in Lodz, Poland (2008, 2011).

 The highlights of the pre-Covid seasons include performances in KKL Luzern with Beethoven 5th Concerto and Choral Fantasy, Tonhalle Zürich with Mozart Concerto No.24, Warsaw National Radio Hall with Beethoven Concerto No.4, Recitals at Palermo Classica Festival, Italy, Konzerthaus Berlin Espresso Recital Series, and Harbin Concert Hall with Mozart Concerto No.23 among others.